DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Voting Portal

+We've transitioned to a new voting portal hosted directly on our site at `/us/vote`.
+The Tracking Source used for the voter registration form on this page functions as described above in [Tracking Source]('#tracking-source').
+In the event that an `r` query parameter is present in the URL we'll include that value as the tracking source instead.

+## Legacy Voting Portal

-We host our voting portal, [vote.dosomething.org](https://vote.dosomething.org) on Instapage.
+We previously hosted our voting portal, [vote.dosomething.org](https://vote.dosomething.org) on Instapage.
 It displays a form that prompts for email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.

 When constructing a URL for the voting portal, we include the tracking source via a `r` query parameter, which is then added as a `source` parameter when redirecting the user to the RTV registration site after they enter their email and zip (handled via JS on Instapage).

 Example:

 > vote.dosomething.org/covid19?r=campaignID:8017,campaignRunID:8022,source:web,source_details:VoterRegQuiz_completed_notsure

-We've started the process of transitioning to a new voting portal hosted directly on our site at `/us/vote`.
-The Tracking Source used for the voter registration form on this page functions as described above in [Tracking Source]('#tracking-source').
-In the event that an `r` query parameter is present in the URL we'll include that value as the tracking source instead.

 ### Influencers / Marketing Partners